ember-learn/guides-source/guides/release/upgrading/current-edition/glimmer-components.md

 />
 ```

-Since Octane template-only components shares a subset of the features available
+Since Octane, a template-only component shares a subset of features that are available
-to `@glimmer/component`, they can be "upgraded" seamless to a Glimmer component
+in `@glimmer/component`.
+Such component can be seamlessly "upgraded" to a Glimmer component,
-by adding a JavaScript file alongside the template when the need arises.
+when you add a JavaScript file alongside the template.